Want the best of VICE News straight to your inbox? Sign up here.

 Another victim, John Altobelli, was a highly respected baseball coach at Orange Coast College in Costa Mesa, a top community college program where 10 players from last year’s team went on to receive scholarships at four-year colleges and universities, according to the Washington Post.

 Altobelli also coached collegiate summer baseball in Massachusetts for three years, according to the Post; during that time, he coached future major league players such as Aaron Judge, Jeff McNeil, and Scott Kingery.

 On Sunday, Mauser’s husband posted a Facebook status: “My kids and I are devastated.
 We lost our beautiful wife and mom today in a helicopter crash.
 Please respect our privacy.
 Thank you for all the well wishes they mean so much.”
 Payton Chester’s brother also posted a tribute to his sister and mother on Instagram.

-The group was traveling to an AAU basketball tournament in Thousand Oaks, in which Bryant’s Los Angeles Lady Mambas were set to play a team from Fresno at 2 p.m., according to the Fresno Bee.
+The group was bound for a tournament where Bryant’s Los Angeles Lady Mambas were set to play a team from Fresno at 2 p.m., according to the Fresno Bee.

 “We walked into the gym and everyone was on their knees and praying,” the Fresno team’s coach told the paper. “(My girls) were crying and in disbelief.
-They were excited to play against Kobe Bryant’s daughter and take a picture with him and this tragic event happened.”
+They were excited to play against Kobe Bryant’s daughter and take a picture with him.
+And then this tragic event happened.”

 Cover image: A picture and flowers are placed at a memorial for Kobe Bryant near Staples Center Monday, Jan.
 27, 2020, in Los Angeles.
 Bryant, the 18-time NBA All-Star who won five championships and became one of the greatest basketball players of his generation during a 20-year career with the Los Angeles Lakers, died in a helicopter crash Sunday.
 (AP Photo/Ringo H.W.
 Chiu)